 Meanwhile, ChatWork has been localizing their product to create positive user experience and thus discovered some needs specific to Taiwan.
 For example, Mr. Kawamura said Taiwanese companies tend to ask to remove the function that enables users to edit and delete messages after posting them in the chatroom — one that is often desirable for their Japanese counterparts.

-When asked about the biggest difference between corporate clients in these two countries, Mr. Kawamura said, with a chuckle, those in Taiwan make decisions more quickly.
+When asked about the biggest difference between corporate clients in these two countries, Mr. Kawamura told us with a chuckle, those in Taiwan make decisions much more quickly.
 He now drops in on companies that have been utilizing ChatWork's service for free, persuading them to pay to enjoy advanced functions and services.